 Stockholm firm In Praise of Shadows has designed the first Swedish Aesop store in Bibliotekstan, the exclusive shopping district in Stockholm.
 The interior features extensive use of timber, and is informed by three primary inspirations – the philosophy of Jun’ichirō Tanizaki, and the films of Ingmar Bergman and Lars von Trier.

 “For Aesop Bibliotekstan we have worked with three primary sources of reference, the philosophy of Jun’ichir Tanizaki and the films of Ingmar Bergman and Lars von Trier.
 The essay ‘In praise of Shadows’ by Tanizaki is a book of reference for Aesop as well as the book from where we borrowed the name of our office.
 In this essay Tanizaki praises the traditional Japanese architecture and aesthetic and brings forwards the qualities of materiality, patina and tactility.
 Our brief also included the ambition to be local and the reference to the movies of Trier and Bergman was a way to pin down the character of the space and the view of what kind of Swedish the store should ‘speak’.
-To us this was an attitude allowing us to turn away from the mainstream ‘Nordic design’ tradition.” said the architects.
+To us this was an attitude allowing us to turn away from the mainstream ‘Nordic design’ tradition,” said the architects.

 “The reference to Tanizaki guided us to a spatial thinking inspired by the traditional Japanese architecture where a spatial grid and module guides the space, the borders of the rooms and how they connect to the outside as well as the division of its surfaces.
 Within this grid, scale, mass and materiality have been our tools to create a space with the ambition to be comfortable, inviting and although the room is small, creating a rich tactile experience and a sequence of spaces.”

-Old wood and plaster shapes a store space divided in two, the open and the intimate.
-The floor as well as the walls and roof of the inner space are Heart Oak from the Danish producer Dinesen.
+Old wood and plaster shape a store space divided in two, the open and the intimate.
+The floor, as well as the walls and roof of the inner space, are Heart Oak from the Danish producer Dinesen.
 With reused elm tree timber from Djurgården in Stockholm and Järna (taken down since infected by the Dutch elm disease) architects have together with wood artist Lies Marie Hoffman shaped three functional pieces the point-of-sale counter, sink and complementary bench.
 Lies Marie works the wood using chainsaw and chisel and we have together formed a geometry that lifts the timber´s inner growth lines and reveals its unique beauty.
 Oak butterfly joints keep cracks together.
 All the wood is oiled to keep the tactility of the material intact.

 “The contrast of the timber’s controlled shape and uncontrolled structure is very important to us.
 The drama lies in the contrast” said the architects.
 “These massive, simply hewn forms also provide textural contrast with the smooth beige plaster wall, and timber floor, walls and ceiling.”